How to Install AVG AntiVirus Free on Android

 Permissions and the trade-offs to know

-Like any security app, AVG asks for a fair amount of access, and it is worth understanding why before you tap allow.
-It requests storage access so it can scan files and photos, and on newer Android versions it will ask for permission to read installed apps.
-If you plan to use anti-theft, it also needs location and device administrator rights so it can find and lock the phone remotely.
-These requests are reasonable for what the app does, but you can decline the ones tied to features you will not use and the scanner still works fine.
+Like any security app, AVG asks for a fair amount of access, and it helps to know why before you tap allow.
+It wants storage access so it can scan files and photos, and on recent Android versions it asks to read your installed apps so it can check them.
+Both are reasonable for what the scanner does.
+The heavier requests, location and device administrator rights, only come up if you go for the Pro anti-theft features that locate and lock a lost phone remotely.
+On the free tier you can decline those and lose nothing, because the scanner does not need them.

 How AVG compares to other Android security apps

-AVG is far from your only choice, and the right pick depends on what you value.
-Its closest sibling is Avast, since the two share a security engine, so detection rates feel almost identical.
+AVG is not your only option, and the right pick depends on what you want from it.
+Its closest sibling is Avast.
+The two now sit under the same owner, Gen Digital, alongside Norton and Avira, and share a detection engine, so their scan results feel almost identical in practice.
 If you already run AVG on a laptop, keeping the same brand on your phone makes the dashboards familiar.
-For a wider look at the field, our roundup of the best antivirus apps for Android compares AVG against Bitdefender, Norton, and the lightweight options worth a look.
+For a wider look, our roundup of the best antivirus apps for Android lines AVG up against Bitdefender, Norton, and a few lighter options.

-It also helps to think about what antivirus does not cover.
-A scanner protects against malicious apps and files, but it does nothing for your privacy on public Wi-Fi, which is where a VPN comes in.
-We often pair AVG with a separate VPN for that reason, and you can read our take on the free Star VPN for Android if you want a no cost starting point.
-For a broader shortlist, browse the best VPN apps for Android, or explore everything in our security and privacy hub to round out your phone's defenses.
+It also helps to remember what a scanner does not do.
+It guards against bad apps and files, but it does nothing for your privacy on public Wi-Fi, and that is where a VPN comes in.
+We tend to run AVG alongside a separate VPN for that reason.
+If you want a free place to start, see our notes on the free Star VPN for Android, or browse the best VPN apps for Android for a fuller shortlist.
+The wider security and privacy hub covers the rest.

 Frequently asked questions